Uchchhishta

-It is highly disrespectful to offer Uchchhishta to someone in general, however it is acceptable to eat Uchchhishta of socially superior individuals, among other exceptions.
-While an offering of Uchchhishta food or by a person in the Uchchhishta state to Hindu divinities is forbidden in classical Hinduism, some heterodox Tantric deities are worshipped with the taboo offering.
+It is highly disrespectful to offer uchchhishta food to someone, however exceptions exist for food from socially superior individuals, and others.
+While such offerings to Hindu divinities are forbidden in classical Hinduism, some heterodox Tantric deities are worshipped with the offering.

 Concept

-The Monier-Williams Sanskrit dictionary defines Uchchhishta as: "left, rejected, stale, spit out of the mouth (as remnants of food); one who has still the remains of food in the mouth or hands, one who has not washed his hands and mouth and therefore is considered impure, impure; leavings, fragments, remainder (especially of a sacrifice or of food)".
+The Monier-Williams Sanskrit dictionary defines uchchhishta as: "left, rejected, stale, spit out of the mouth (as remnants of food); one who has still the remains of food in the mouth or hands, one who has not washed his hands and mouth and therefore is considered impure, impure; leavings, fragments, remainder (especially of a sacrifice or of food)".

 Medhatithi (c.
-850–1050 CE), one of the oldest and most famous commentators of the Hindu law book Manusmriti lists the meanings of Uchchhishta:
+850–1050 CE), one of the oldest and most famous commentators of the Hindu law book Manusmriti lists the meanings of uchchhishta: